Travel I-75

 What: An Environmental Sensor Station (ESS) is a fixed roadway location with one or more sensors measuring atmospheric, surface (i.e., pavement and soil), and/or hydrologic (i.e., water level) conditions.

-Where: ESS are planned on
+Where: ESS were planned on

 • I-75 at Goulson Ave